kcootedinh/goety/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command purge       purge a dynamodb table of all items
+  completion  Generate the autocompletion script for the specified shell dump        dump the contents of a dynamodb to a file help        Help about any command purge       purge a dynamodb table of all items